SCCapstone/WorkHuntr/README.md

 # Deployment

-Deployment is not currently available.
+WorkHuntr is currently deployed to www.workhuntr.com

 # Testing